Alevsk/speaker/radio-hacking-intro-sdr/README.md

 ## Technical requirements

-- Basic knowledge of computers and how to install sofware
+- Basic knowledge of computers and how to install software
 - Basic knowledge of radio and concepts such as frequency, radio waves, radar and the electromagnetic spectrum
 - Basic knowledge of cybersecurity

 ## Who should attend

-While there’s no minimum required experience to attend, this call will best suited for:
+While there’s no minimum required experience to attend, this talk will best suited for:

 - Students
 - Engineering students